 - 37. Fees are determined from time to time by the Council, which reserves the right to alter fees at any time. - 38.
 In common with other UK universities, the University of Sheffield charges different fees depending on whether students are classed as Home or Overseas for tuition fee purposes.
-The decision to class a student as a Home or an Overseas student is determined by government legislation as set out in The Education (Fees and Awards) (England) Regulations 2007 and The Higher Education (Fee Limit Condition) (England) Regulations 2017. - 39.
+The decision to class a student as a Home or an Overseas student is determined by government legislation as set out in The Education (Student Fees, Awards and Support) (Amendment) Regulations 2021. - 39.
 The composition fee falls due at the beginning of each session (or at other appropriate times for students entering later in the session) and payment will be sought from the student or from the institution or body (if any) sponsoring the student.
 In respect of particular programmes of study, Regulations may provide that the composition fee is payable at the start of the programme of study and in respect of the whole period of the programme of study. - 40.
 Students are responsible for the payment of their tuition fees.
 In the case of a sponsor's failure to pay a student's tuition fee, or agreed part thereof, the student will be liable for any unpaid fees.
 In the case of a loan withdrawal on the grounds of ineligibility, the student will be liable for any unpaid fees. - 41.
 Except where permission has been obtained under the terms of the Personal Payments Scheme, enrolment will not be granted for any session to a student who has not paid all composition fees due to the University from any previous session. - 42.
-A student who is not able to pay the composition fee or make arrangements for the planned payment of that fee may be granted provisional enrolment (for fee paying purposes) by the President & Vice-Chancellor under the terms of the Personal Payments Scheme. - 43.
+A student who is not able to pay the composition fee or make arrangements for the planned payment of that fee may be granted provisional registration (for fee paying purposes) by the President & Vice-Chancellor under the terms of the Personal Payments Scheme. - 43.
 Should a student be refused enrolment, or an extension or renewal thereto, for non-payment of the composition fee, the student may appeal to the President & Vice-Chancellor by applying to the Personal Payments Scheme.
 The President & Vice-Chancellor will consider the case and may vary, reverse or uphold the earlier decision. - 44.
 A student permitted to repeat an examination without attendance at lectures or classes is not required to enrol under these Regulations but will not be permitted to attend the examination without completion of an entry form and payment of the prescribed fees by a date determined by the President & Vice-Chancellor. - 45.
 In the case of a continuing postgraduate student the payment of the appropriate fee is required even if the student has completed the minimum period of study or research specified in the relevant Regulations. - 46.
 In the case of a student withdrawing or taking a period of leave from the University, the University will determine whether or not to grant any remission of the liability to pay fees in accordance with the University's Tuition Fee Refund Policy. - 47.
-Students considering withdrawing from their programmes of study or research should consult the Head of Department and seek appropriate advice before leaving the University. - 48.
-Except with the permission of the President & Vice-Chancellor, the award of any qualification will be withheld until after the student has paid all composition fees due to the University.
+Students considering withdrawing from their programmes of study or research should consult the Head of Department and seek appropriate advice before leaving the University.